Breast cancer is estimated to have affected approximately 232,000 women in 2015, according to Susan G. Komen.

 Chiropractic care has been shown to provide relief and comfort to these patients.

-Since it is a drug-free, non-invasive form of care, it may be an ideal solution for people who have been burdened with harsh chemo and radiation therapy.
+Since it is a drug-, non-invasive form of care, it may be an ideal solution for people who have been burdened with harsh chemo and radiation therapy.

 Studies have demonstrated that Chiropractic therapy can aid in the reduction of back pain, neck pain, joint pain and headaches in women recuperating from breast cancer treatments.